DBojsen/Azure-Synapse-Analytics-CI-CD-tools/docs/readme.md

-# Deployment of Synapse pipelines
+# Deployment of Synapse Pipelines

 ## Introduction